victorwu3/Taskable/README.md

 If user attempts to make a booking but is not signed in, a modal comes up to prompt user to sign up or log in.

 After logging in or signing up, they are subsequently logged in and able to make a booking.
+Users can switch between the signup and login modal.
 <div display="flex">
 <img src="https://s3.us-east-2.amazonaws.com/app-taskable-pro/Screen+Shot+2017-11-03+at+10.40.03+AM.png" width="400">
 <img src="https://s3.us-east-2.amazonaws.com/app-taskable-pro/Screen+Shot+2017-11-03+at+10.42.16+AM.png" width="400">